-As the pandemic continues to take a toll on human lives, the level of stress has quadrupled for the frontline workers, which include nurses as well.
+As the pandemic continues to take a toll on human lives, the level of stress has quadrupled for the frontline workers, including nurses.
 This fuels nurse burnout, putting a strain on the already over-utilized healthcare system.
 What is the solution to avoid the nurse burnout situation?
 Is AI technology the answer?

 According to a Health IT source,

-“Nurses experience many of the same stresses as physicians – increasing administrative burdens demands to see more patients with less time, and the requirements of using EHR systems, which often are not built to adequately support clinical workflows.”
+“Nurses experience many of the same stresses as physicians – increasing administrative burdens demands to see more patients with less time, and the requirements of using EHR systems, which often are not built to support clinical workflows adequately.”

-This illustrates that nurse burnout is not as rare, especially since the nurses have a role similar to the physicians, from handling the administrative workflows to making use of the EHR systems to get work done on an everyday basis.
+This illustrates that nurse burnout is not as rare, especially since the nurses have a role similar to the physicians, from handling the administrative workflows to using the EHR systems to get work done on an everyday basis.

-One major reason sparking burnout amongst nurses is the use of EHR systems that do not have properly integrated clinical workflows.
+One major reason sparking burnout amongst nurses is using EHR systems that do not have properly integrated clinical workflows.
 This can only be addressed by getting an EHR system after proper scrutiny so that the practices eventually get what they are actually looking for.
-Having proper walkthroughs with the implementation team is one of the things that can be done, leading to a better buying process for the right system.
+Having proper walkthroughs with the implementation team is one thing that can be done, leading to a better buying process for the right system.

 There are various healthcare technologies available in the market, which can minimize the problem of nurse burnout.
 According to Toni Laracuente, RN, Medicomp Systems,

 “AI and machine learning technologies offer great opportunities to lessen nurse burnout by reducing administrative burdens, especially the management tasks of hospital operations that require large amounts of data and fast, well-informed decisions.
 For example, predictive and prescriptive analytics can help nurse managers to predict and provide guidance on workloads, which can vary greatly by facility, department, and specialty.”